-Recommendation: NCD recommends that DOJ assesses the equal access and non-discrimination civil rights compliance of the American Red Cross and other shelter and mass care providers in relation to actions resulting in institutionalization of disaster survivors.
+Recommendation: NCD recommends that DOJ assesses the equal access and nondiscrimination civil rights compliance of the American Red Cross and other shelter and mass care providers in relation to actions resulting in institutionalization of disaster survivors.

 When people with disabilities do not have equal access to disaster-related programs and services, an array of cascading events occur that may lead to institutionalization.
 Existing systems crumble; health may deteriorate; effective communication for people with visual, hearing, cognitive, and speech disabilities ceases; and other systemic gaps are exacerbated.
 For example, a disaster-impacted person chooses to shelter in place because the community shelter does not have wheelchair-accessible restrooms.
 This person's health deteriorates in their badly damaged home, resulting in a need for hospitalization, which results in institutionalization.
 A less apparent example is a lack of qualified sign language interpreters that results in shelter staff referring a Deaf person to a psychiatric institution because the person is assumed to have a mental health condition rather than a need for an interpreter.
-Lack of equal access to disaster-related programs and services is not only a violation of the law, but a fundamental precursor to institutionalization.
+Lack of equal access to disasterrelated programs and services is not only a violation of the law, but a fundamental precursor to institutionalization.
 As discussed above, institutionalization may constitute a violation of disability civil rights law when services may alternatively be provided in a more integrated setting.

 Once a disaster survivor is institutionalized, it is difficult for them to return to the community.
-Sometimes, survivors who have been institutionalized cannot be located by loved ones, allies, and advocates.
+Sometimes, survivors who have been institutionalized cannot be Lack of equal access to disasterrelated programs and services is not only a violation of the law, but a fundamental precursor to institutionalization.